smdogroup/tacs/docs/source/pytacs/pytacs_module.rst

    file) using an instance of the :class:`~tacs.pytacs.pyTACS` class.
 #.
 Setup tacs element objects for the structure using the
    :meth:`pyTACS.initialize <tacs.pytacs.pyTACS.initialize>` method.
 #.
-Create an instance of the :ref:`problem<pytacs/problems:Problems>` class and add loads and functions of interest.
+Create an instance of the :ref:`problem<Problem classes>` class and add loads and functions of interest.
 #.
-Solve the :ref:`problem<pytacs/problems:Problems>` and evaluate the functions and their gradients with respect to the
+Solve the :ref:`problem<Problem classes>` and evaluate the functions and their gradients with respect to the
    design variables.

 These function values and gradients can then be passed to an optimizer (such as :class:`~paropt.ParOpt`)